 Fans of Scandi thrillers, get excited.
 Set in the world of high finance, new Swedish series Blinded pits together young journalist Bea Farkas (Julia Ragnarsson) and bank director Peder Rooth (Matias Varela).
 As part of her investigation into how it’s possible for Scandinavia’s most profitable specialised bank to be posting extremely low credit losses, Bea is questioning Peder.
 Complicating matters, the pair tangle themselves up in a highly unprofessional not to mention extra-marital affair.
 When Bea receives an anonymous tip that Peder is hiding something, the stakes are suddenly raised very high indeed.
 Think Bad Banks meets Succession; Blinded is also one for fans of The Typist and The Lawyer.

-Season 1 of Blinded lands at SBS On Demand on Wednesday 18 December.
+Season 1 of Blinded is at SBS On Demand on Wednesday 18 December.

 The Last Wave